-Know your zone: A new system for wildfire evacuation coming to Berkeley
+Know your zone: A new system for wildfire evacuation is coming to Berkeley

 A. May, Crocker and other Zonehaven fans like to compare the tool to “the old days” of first responders huddled over maps laid out on truck hoods in the middle of a disaster.

-“The first incident commander sets up the command center and whops out a big map on their hood,” said May, who helped fight the Tubbs fire in Santa Rosa with Berkeley crews.
+“The first incident commander sets up the command center and whips out a big map on their hood,” said May, who helped fight the Tubbs fire in Santa Rosa with Berkeley crews.
 He also happens to live there.

 The first decisions they must make, he said, are what areas can be fought, potentially saving property and lives, and what areas should be immediately evacuated, to save lives.
 “Are we going to fight this or evacuate?”